hnginterns/Project-Api/source/includes/_locations.md

 Acess to all Location Related Things - List of Scopes to be used in Authorization <br>
 locations.read

+The location API shows details about a location regarding a hotel, addresses, the latitude and longitude, the continent the hotel is, properties around the hotel, It can viewed by all users who might need location details about an hotel they want to book.
+The API has only the read scope peculiar to the normal user.

 ##Show list of countries

 > Example request: